 Federal Appropriations for MCH Programs - Advocacy and Education Tools

-- Updated August 2020: AMCHP Fiscal Year 2021 Appropriations Request for the Title V MCH Services Block Grant - This "Ask Sheet" urges Congress to fund the Title V MCH Services Block Grant at $718.2 million in Fiscal Year 2021, which is the funding level included in the House-passed Labor-HHS appropriations legislation for Fiscal Year 2021.
+- AMCHP Fiscal Year 2022 Appropriations Request for the Title V MCH Services Block Grant: This 2-page document summarizes AMCHP's request that Congress fund the Title V MCH Services Block Grant at $750 million in Fiscal Year 2022.

-- FY21 Friends of MCH Letter: AMCHP led a coalition of 81 organizations dedicated to improving maternal and child health in sending a letter to congressional appropriators in support of funding the Title V MCH Services Block Grant at $715 million in Fiscal Year 2021.
+- FY22 Friends of MCH Letter: AMCHP led a coalition of 107 national organizations dedicated to improving maternal and child health in sending a letter to congressional appropriators in support of funding the Title V MCH Services Block Grant at $750 million in Fiscal Year 2022.

 - AMCHP Title V Fact Sheet